Padmashree College

 Preparation is key when it comes to public speaking.
 Here are some tips for preparing and practicing for a speech:

 1. Research Your Topic: Start by researching your topic thoroughly.
-Ensure that you have a clear understanding of the subject matter before you start to prepare your speech.
+Ensure that you clearly understand the subject matter before you start to prepare your speech.

 2. Create an Outline: Create an outline for your speech.
-This will help you to organize your thoughts and ensure that you cover all of the key points.
+This will help you organize your thoughts and ensure you cover all the key points.

-3. Practice, Practice, Practice: Practice your speech several times before the actual event.
-This will help you to become more comfortable with the material and ensure that you deliver a confident and engaging speech.
+3. Practice, Practice, Practice: Practice your speech several times before the event.
+This will help you become more comfortable with the material and ensure you deliver a confident and engaging speech.

 4. Record Yourself: Record yourself practicing your speech.
-This will allow you to review your performance and identify areas that need improvement.
+This will allow you to review your performance and identify areas for improvement.

-5. Time Yourself: Time yourself practicing your speech to ensure that you stay within the allotted time.
-This will also help you to pace your speech and avoid rushing through your material.
+5. Time Yourself while practicing your speech to ensure that you stay within the allotted time.
+This will also help you pace your speech and avoid rushing through your material.

 Techniques for Delivering a Speech with Confidence